 Guinea pigs have some of the cutest actions and vocalizations.
-These critters can tell you if they are happy, sad, angry, and excited.
+These critters can tell you if they are happy, sad, angry, or excited.
 All guinea pig owners have heard those famous little squeaks.
 But what does the squeaking mean?
 Squeaking is a form of communication that guinea pigs have—just like cats meowing, dogs barking, and humans yammering.

 Guinea pigs can be quite theatrical creatures.
 If you’re unfamiliar with these rodents, know that they can make all sorts of exciting vocalizations.
-Squeaks cover a broad range of guinea pig noises, so let’s talk about each one—along with other fun actions.
+Squeaks cover a broad range of guinea pig noises, so let’s talk about each one, along with other fun actions.

 1. Eek!
-Something Scary is Happening
+Something Scary Is Happening

-2. Hey!
+2. Hurray!
 I Love Floor Time

-3. Mom!
+3. Hey!
 Can You Please Feed Me?

 Have you fed your little pig lately?
-Don’t worry.
-They will remind you.
+Don’t worry, they will remind you!
 Guinea pigs aren’t quiet about their food bowls being empty, making all kinds of commotion.
 Once their tummies start rumbling, the shrieks start happening until they get a full food dish.

-Guinea pigs should always have a pellet-filled food bowl with plenty of fruits and veggies.
+At meal times, your guinea pig should always have a pellet-filled food bowl with plenty of fruits and veggies.